Umer45-stack/NutriSelect/README.md

 ## Features

 - User authentication with Firebase
 - Browse and search for nutritious products
+- Browse and search products with calories according to your needs
 - Detailed product information and reviews
 - Personalized recommendations based on user preferences
 - Vendor management to add and manage products
-- Store locator for finding nearby vendors
+- Store locator for finding nearby vendors (Google Maps)

 ## Technologies Used